sylefeb/Silice/GetStarted.md

 ## Windows

+I have prepared binary packages for Windows so you can easily get started!
-Download the pre-compiled fpga-binutils from XXX.
+Download the pre-compiled fpga-binutils from https://github.com/sylefeb/fpga-binutils/releases

-Uncompress in silice/tools/fpga-binutils/mingw32/
+Uncompress in Silice/tools/fpga-binutils/

 After this step you should see three new directories:
 - Silice/tools/fpga-binutils/mingw32/bin